Starting a business is like embarking on a far journey. It requires adequate preparation to ensure success.

 4. Who are my competitors?
 This is very vital.
 You need to identify your competitors.
 These are people who are already doing the business that you intend to go into.
 In order to succeed and to beat your competitors.
 You need to study your competitors carefully and find out what they are not doing and the things that you can do differently that will make customers to patronize you over your competitors.

 5. Is there an available market for my intended products?
 If the business you intend to start do not have a good market size, then you might hardly succeed.
+Do not produce or sell whatever people do not want to buy, else you won’t succeed.
+The more people want your products, the better you chances of success.

 6. Where is the best place to locate my business?
 It is always better to locate your business closer to your target market.
 After all, you want people to buy your goods and services.
 Then locate the business close to them.
 Also locate the business close to the source of raw materials ( if you are going into manufacturing ).
 Locating a business far from source of raw materials will increase your overhead cost due to high transportation and logistics costs.

-7. What methods of marketing, advertisement and product promotions would I use?
+7. What methods of marketing, advertisement and product promotions will I use?
 You need to analyse your target market and know the best means of advertisement and overall marketing that would yield the best results.
 You need to consider if you have the needed funds required to carry out the needed marketing strategies that would yield the best results.
 Remember that the a fair product with excellent marketing will sell better than an excellent product with fair marketing.
 Before now, I have identified 16 marketing tips every entrepreneur must know to succeed.

 8. What is my expected break even point ?
 This refers to the when the business is expected to start yielding enough revenue to sustain the business expenditures.
 In simple words, the break-even point can be said to be a point where total costs (expenditures) and total revenue (sales) are equal.
 Break-even point can imply a point where there is no net profit or loss.
 In business, once the business reaches a break even point, you have made some good progress and from there your next target would be to move over the break even point and grow the business in order to begin to yield even more revenue that would become profits and surplus.